-Craig MacIntosh was born in Long Beach, California, in 1943.
-His father was a career Navy officer who was a veteran of both the Atlantic and Pacific wartime theaters.
-His family moved constantly between naval bases on both coasts before settling in Honolulu, Hawaii, in 1958.
-After high school graduation in 1962, MacIntosh enrolled at the University of Illinois and graduated with a degree in fine arts in 1966.
-Drafted that fall, he attended OCS at Ft.
-Benning, Georgia, where he was commissioned an infantry second lieutenant in January 1968.
-He served as a platoon leader with the First Infantry Division, "The Big Red One."
-After leaving the Army in 1970, he began his journalism career as a political cartoonist with the Journal Herald in Dayton, Ohio.
-Five years later, he and his wife, Linda, moved with their daughter and son to Minnesota, where he worked as an editorial cartoonist for the Minneapolis Star.
-While there, he and fellow editorial cartoonist Steve Sack created the syndicated children's feature "Doodles," distributed by Los Angeles–based Creators Syndicate.
+Craig MacIntosh was born in Long Beach, California.
+His father was a career Navy officer and veteran of both the Atlantic and Pacific wartime theaters whose family moved constantly between naval bases on both coasts before settling in Hawaii.
+After high school graduation, MacIntosh attended the University of Illinois, graduating with a fine arts degree in 1966.
+Drafted that fall, he attended Infantry OCS at Ft.
+Benning, Georgia, and was commissioned as a second lieutenant.
+He served in Vietnam with the First Infantry Division and left the Army in 1970 to begin a journalism career in Dayton, Ohio.
+Five years later, he and his family moved to Minnesota, where he worked as an editorial cartoonist for the Minneapolis Star.
+While there, he and fellow cartoonist Steve Sack created a syndicated children's feature "Doodles," distributed by Los Angeles–based Creators Syndicate.

 Photo by Greg Gibson